 CCBG is one of the largest publicly traded financial holding companies headquartered in Florida and has approximately \$4.3 billion in assets.
 We provide a full range of banking services, including traditional deposit and credit services, mortgage banking, asset management, trust, merchant services, bankcards, securities brokerage services and financial advisory services, including the sale of life insurance, risk management and asset protection services.
 The Bank has 63 banking offices and 103 ATMs/ITMs in Florida, Georgia, and Alabama.
 Through Capital City Home Loans, LLC ("CCHL"), we have 29 additional offices in the Southeast for our mortgage banking business.
 The majority of the revenue (excluding CCHL), approximately 85%, is derived from our Florida market areas while approximately 14% and 1% of the revenue is derived from our Georgia and other market areas, respectively.
-Approximately 48% of the revenue from CCHL is derived from our Georgia market areas while approximately 38% and 14% is derived from our Florida and other market areas, respectively.
+Approximately 48% of the revenue from CCHL is derived from our Georgia market areas while approximately 700 content of the revenue from 200 content of the revenue and other market areas while approximately 38% and 14% is derived from our Florida and other market areas, respectively.